Saturday, 25 April 2026

 5. If you have more than one GIA with different brokers, you should combine all trades before you work out the CG for tax purposes.
 This is because you may have purchased the same shares on one platform within 30 days of selling the same shares on a different platform and this will affect CG calculations due to the 30-day rule.

 • cgtcalculator.com - free online site which requires data in a specific format.
 Conversion tools are available for several popular broker platforms.
 Mature, widely used site for many years.
+Single .txt file can be uploaded or you can cut and paste cells from Excel.
+ERI is not accounted for.
+CG calc only (no dividends).
+Calculation workings are shown for each sell trade and so they can be manually checked.

 The table below may help you to decide which broker Platform to choose for your GIA account:

-A blank fields means no calculator is known to exist.
+A blank fields means no calculator is known to exist. 'supported' means no conversion tool needed

 The conversion tool for Interactive Investor CSVs on the cgtcalculator.com site does not cope with a nasty bug in ii CSV files (bug: price of foreign $USD shares are denominated in £ not $USD, e.g. price £1.50 when the price was actually $1.50) but the conversion tool on my blog page works around this bug.
 It may mean that if you have an ii GIA, the cgtcalculator.com + my conversion tool is the only accurate way available as other online tools may not be aware of the bug in the ii CSV files!
-If you have not sold any non-£GBP shares on ii then you should have no problem.
+If you have not sold any non-£GBP shares on ii then you should have no problem with the other calculators.

 If you have a correction or anything else to add to this article, please contact me.